oluwasegunowa/verivox-tarrif-comparison/ReadMe.md

 Layers
 ---------------------------------------------
 For the task, I tried to Keep It Simple by using folders to separate the layers.
-1. Presentation -> Controllers, Views (if any)
+1. Presentation -> Controllers, Views (but none for this project)
-2. Application -> Business Logic
+2. Application -> Business Use cases
-3. Domain -> Global Error Handling, Extensions
+3. Domain -> Global Error Handling, Extensions, Entities etx
-4. Infrastructure -> Database
+4. Infrastructure -> Connection to database, third party integrations (none in this case)

-Assumptions
+Assumptions based on project understanding
 -------------------------------------------
 1. Supplied Consumption must be greater than 0 (Exception is thrown if not)
 2. More products can be created in future